UMM-CSci-3601/intro-to-git/PART_2_JAVA_INTRODUCTIONS.md

 We use a feature called GitHub Actions to automate a set of checks on the lab and project repositories in this course.
 All those checks have to pass before you can merge in your pull request.
-For this lab we have three checks:
+For this lab we have five checks:

-- "Java_CI/build": This automatically runs the tests (essentially doing `./gradlew test`) and passes (gives you a green check mark) if the tests pass, and fails (gives you a red x) if the tests fail.
+- "build": This runs `./gradlew check`, which compiles the code and runs two checks.
+If both of these succeed you get a green check mark, and you get a red x if anything fails.
+  - It uses a tool called [Checkstyle](https://checkstyle.org/) that checks that your code follows a set of basic style guides.
+  - It runs the JUnit tests
+- "markdown-link-check": This checks that all the links in the project's Markdown files "work" (i.e., there's something at the other end of that URI).
+You won't be adding or changing any links in this lab, so that should continue to pass without any concerns.
 - "LGTM analysis: Java": This performs an automated "statement-level" analysis of the Java code.
 - "Better Code Hub": This performs a more "big picture" analysis of the